 Nationally, 66% of Latinx students and 71% of African American students will graduate from high school and 11% of low-income, first-generation college students are expected to graduate from college within 6 years (Pew Institute).

-Student U students beat these statistics as a result of their tireless work and commitment:
+For students who stay in our programming from start to finish, Student U students beat these statistics as a result of their tireless work and commitment:

 Student U cares about the holistic well-being of students.
 We know that while developing academic skills is important, keeping our students socially, emotionally, and physically well is just as crucial to their success.
 Student U works to build community among students as a place where they are affirmed to be the best version of themselves and develop a positive personal identity.
 Because of this, students and families have access to a full-time social worker on staff who works with students on social and emotional wellness.
 We also have a Learning Specialist on staff who can provide targeted academic interventions to students who may have learning differences or disabilities.